Michelle Buteau Teases 'Survival of The Thickest' Final Season and Crazy Morning Routine (Exclusive)

 And her advice to everyone this New Year?
 She encourages, "There's no one way to do something.
 Just do it the way you see fit.
 You know, don't overthink it.
 Don't overthink it.
 Just do it.
 And give yourself some grace.
 Don't make any lists.
 Don’t.
 The list is in your head.
 You're never going to get to that list.
 Set yourself up for success.
 Period.
 Also, take care of your health.
 Get your protein."

-Those in New York City, Los Angeles, Chicago, Philadelphia, Miami and Atlanta can go to GoGet2026.com to claim a free shake that can be delivered straight to your door while supplies last.
+Those in New York City, Los Angeles, Chicago, Philadelphia, Miami and Atlanta can go to GoGet2026.com to claim a free shake between 5:00-9:00am from January 5th to January 9th that can be delivered straight to your door while supplies last.